U.S. strikes deal with Russia to continue U.N. Syria aid access | Law-Order

 U.S. strikes deal with Russia to continue U.N.
 Syria aid access

 The U.N.
-Security Council on Friday extended a cross-border aid operation into Syria from Turkey after Russia agreed to a compromise in last minute talks with the United States, ensuring the delivery of humanitarian help to millions of Syrians for the next 12 months.
+Security Council on Friday extended a cross-border aid operation into Syria from Turkey after Russia agreed to a compromise in last-minute talks with the United States, ensuring the delivery of humanitarian help to millions of Syrians for up to 12 months.

 The U.N.
-Security Council on Friday extended a cross-border aid operation into Syria from Turkey after Russia agreed to a compromise in last minute talks with the United States, ensuring the delivery of humanitarian help to millions of Syrians for the next 12 months.
+Security Council on Friday extended a cross-border aid operation into Syria from Turkey after Russia agreed to a compromise in last-minute talks with the United States, ensuring the delivery of humanitarian help to millions of Syrians for up to 12 months.
 "Parents can sleep tonight knowing that for the next 12 months their children will be fed.
-The humanitarian agreement we've reached here will literally save lives," said U.S. Ambassador to the United Nations, Linda Thomas-Greenfield.
+The humanitarian agreement we've reached here will literally save lives," said the U.S. ambassador to the United Nations, Linda Thomas-Greenfield.

 Russia and the United States, whose relationship has been fraught on a number of issues, both described Friday's unanimous vote by the 15-member Security Council as an important moment.
 "We hope that it might be a turning point that is indeed in line with what Putin and Biden discussed in Geneva," Russia's U.N.
 Ambassador Vassily Nebenzia told reporters after the vote.
 "It demonstrates that we can cooperate when there is a need and when there is a will as well."